 It’s not the situation that makes an image meaningful.
 You can take expressive photos anywhere if you have the eye for it.
 Just take moments of important decision-making and universal struggles and capture them, such as healing, self-care, and loneliness.
 You will find them in a variety of forms.
 Look out for a plethora of obstacles and take them as inspiration for the next photo shoot.

 Creative Otherworldly Portraits

-Who says conceptual photography cannot be inspired by the otherworldly portrait.
+Who says the otherworldly portrait cannot inspire conceptual photography.
 From taking on heaven, space, quirky costumes, and what not, conceptual and fine art photography can go any length.
 There is a lot to play with, as David LaChapelle did.

 He used unusual costumes, backgrounds, and themes you can make and turned a simple portrait into a surreal work of art.
 It was dramatic, grotesque, and beautiful, and that is why his celebrity photoshoots were most-awaited and demanded.

 They popped out from every angle.
 That is why his works reveled in high-end values.
 So take a leaf from David LaChapelle’s book, and share his love for immense perfection and attention to detail with a dollop of creativity.
 Use his methods to elevate your shoots and emphasize on your ideas.